 Drake barely managed to escape with his life; his family and fellow generals weren’t as lucky.
 Drake’s code would have made him go back and try to join them, but as luck would have it, he was found by a mysterious man calling himself ‘Luco.’

 Luco knew of Drake’s childhood dreams, and he told him he had a way to make it a reality.
-Utilizing strange books of magic, Luco showed Drake that his magic could create dragons in the image Drake had hoped for; not as a feral animal or a pet or even a god-like being, but as a partner.
+Utilizing a strange book of magic, Luco showed Drake that his magic could create dragons in the image Drake had hoped for; not as a feral animal or a pet or even a god-like being, but as a partner.
 A friend for him to fight alongside.

 Inspired and too wrapped up in his hopes to question his fortune, Drake began working alongside Luco to make more of these dragons.
 Raising them like his children, Drake instilled in the dragons a sense of public serve and nobility.
 And when he sent his dragons out to fight against Myst and her minions, Drake was able to celebrate.
 For once, humans finally saw dragons the way he did.